 Canmore Commercial Real Estate Market Report

-Industrial bays have been scarce since 2005 when.
-The new industrial park at Deadman's Flats area just east of Canmore has not eased the industrial market.
+Industrial bays have been scarce since 2005.
+The introduction of the new industrial park at Deadman's Flats, just east of Canmore has not eased the industrial market.

 Office space is typically available throughout the town, downtown, Bow Valley Trail, Railway Avenue and in Elk Run area.

 A unique phenomenon in Canmore is that the rental market may respond to scarcity with large rate increases because many local tenants are very small businesses that are unable to take on significant amounts of new work and thus have limited growth potential.

 Average net lease rates per square foot per annum as follows:

 - Industrial bays $14 to $18 depending on calibre off premises and location.
 Second level industrial $8 to $10

 - Offices have the broadest ranges at$14.00 to $16.00/sf for older, walk-up style ofices up to $22.00/sf for modern properties